 Among all the places in Sagada, this is the one which I liked the most.
 I love our time around the bonfire.
 We were surrounded by pine trees with stars glittering above us.
-There, I had the courage to finally sing and play guitar in front of people.
+There, I dared to finally sing and play guitar in front of people.
 I was carried away by the ambiance and the fantastic moment.

-In case you want to have a country-vibed mini party in Sagada, you must try Sagada Cellar door.
-They have a guitar inside the wooden house which you can borrow to strum and use to spark the fun!
+If you want to have a country-vibed mini party in Sagada, you must try the Sagada Cellar door.
+They have a guitar inside the wooden house, which you can borrow to strum and use to spark the fun!

 If you are looking for a mountaintop food experience, you must try Sagada Brew.
 It is located near to the town center with just a 10-minute relaxed walk in between.